olimiemma/ConsultTheWord/README.md

 # Consult the Word

 The Consult the Word app is a user-friendly chat application designed to provide meaningful conversations, guidance, counseling, and advice based on various sacred scriptures or one of your preferred choice..
-It allows you to simply type in a chat, phrase, or question, and receive responses that are grounded in the scriptures, with relevant verses quoted directly.
-Try it on poe https://poe.com/ConsultTheWord
+It allows you to simply type in a chat, phrase, or question, and receive responses that are grounded in the scriptures, with relevant verses quoted directly. tHE html files are good to go, currently working on prompt engineering the back end.
+It'll be running on Open AI's GPT 4 model.
+I cant post such code, yet, but you are welcome to try the demo on poe https://poe.com/ConsultTheWord .
+Keep in mind the one on poe was created early 2022, so alot might have changed since then.
+Thanks.

 ## Supported Scriptures